-Shira Leffel, Executive Director Marketing & Product Education at Smartclip and Daniel Bischoff, CMMO of RTL AdConnect, joined forces with NBCUniversal to publish an in-depth analysis of video content consumption behaviours in households today.
+Shira Leffel, Executive Director Marketing & Product Education at Smartclip and Daniel Bischoff, CMOO of RTL AdConnect, joined forces with NBCUniversal to publish an in-depth analysis of video content consumption behaviours in households today.

 Why have you commissioned this study?